 They are considering recruiting EcoTraining students to join the project to gain experience in research and monitoring in Europe.
 Call it a new form of internship on our one year course.
 What a thrilling and different option!

 From next year onwards we want to involve EcoTraining students in this project from an ecotourism point of view but also with an eye to research.
-From my personal experiences with the courses and standards maintained by EcoTraining I am sure the students will play an important part in the success of this project and I can’t wait to introduce them to this wild place.
+From my personal experiences with the courses and standards maintained by EcoTraining, I am sure the students will play an important part in the success of this project and I can’t wait to introduce them to this wild place.
 There will be many exciting things to do from wildlife monitoring using tracks and signs for example, to guiding and helping the bison rangers mitigate human-wildlife conflict.
 Most importantly the work will help make this already wild place even wilder and hopefully contribute to the wider work in the whole of Europe!

 Making use of this opportunity I really want to thank Graham Cooke, Margaux Mathey, J.P Le Roux, Henry Parsons, Bruce and Dee Lawson, Dale Geldenhuys, Brian Kelly, Okwa Sarefo, Brian Rode and Chantelle Venter, Massimo Rebuzzi, Rhodes Bezuidenhout Alan McSmith, Alweet Hlungwani and Duncan McKenzie for being more than just inspirational instructors during the course and beyond!
 Thank you to all the other special people who I was lucky enough to share time with during these years!”

 This story shows that with specialised training one can accomplish so much if your heart is in it.
-George travelled all the way to Africa to learn about wildlife and nature and he walked away with the necessary knowledge and skills to run with this amazing project in Europe.
+George travelled all the way to Africa to learn about wildlife and nature and he walked away with the necessary knowledge and skills to run this amazing project in Europe.
 And this is a case in point that fulfils our director, Anton Lategan’s, personal and professional mission:

 “to educate people on the importance of the wilderness and especially the processes that drive the natural ecosystems of the world.
-Our hope is that participants, armed with this knowledge, leave our courses and go out and make a difference to the way we look after our planet in their day-to-day lives.
+Our hope is that participants, armed with this knowledge, leave our courses and go out and make a difference in the way we look after our planet in their day-to-day lives.